 The Derbyshire Royal Infirmary (DRI - known until 1890 as the Derbyshire General Infirmary) was first built in 1810.
-Its construction was overseen by the Derbyshire cotton manufacturer William Strutt, whose priority was to ensure the building was fireproof (as this article explains).
+Its construction was overseen by the Derbyshire cotton manufacturer William Strutt, whose priority was to ensure the building was fireproof (as this article by Paul Elliott explains).
 This connection highlights the overlap between utilitarian industry and the practice of medical care in 19th century Derbyshire, a connection further illustrated by Nightingale’s own story.

 The mortality rate in the hospital was initially relatively low, but rose to 5-6% after 1830.
 In the 1860s, Dr William Ogle, the hospital’s superintendent, corresponded at length with Nightingale as to how it should be redesigned.
 This resulted in a complete rebuild of the hospital, designed by Henry Isaac Stevens.
 The new building opened in 1869 with a new wing named after Nightingale.